akshajmurhekar/akshajmurhekar.github.io/index.md

         <!-- Clean, human-readable bio -->
         <p style="margin: 0; color: #24292f;">
+            I am trying to get google search to index this page.
 I am a graduate researcher at UT Austin with a focus on language modeling, representation learning, and multimodal deep learning.
 During my time as an M.S. student, I worked with <a href="https://abhijitmishra.github.io/" target="_blank">Dr. Abhijit Mishra</a> on challenging problems at the intersection of language models and neural signal processing.
 My research focused on leveraging in-context learning capabilities of Large Language Models (LLMs).
 Specifically, I developed privacy-preserving neuro-symbolic decoding pipelines and efficient retrieval frameworks designed to bridge the gap between brain activity and text, translating electroencephalography (EEG) signals directly into natural language.
         </p>
     </div>
 </div>